Senths02/portfolio/src/content/watch-party-data.md

 ### Understanding work to date
 My understanding of the work to date was built through active listening and reading documentation.

->The rest of the team had collated research insights, analysed competitor watch party services, defined requirements, and designed a first pass.
+The rest of the team had collated research insights, analysed competitor watch party services, defined requirements, and designed a first pass.

-To contribute effectively, I wanted to understand:
+>To contribute effectively, I wanted to understand:
+>

-- User needs
+>- User needs
-- Technical constraints
+>- Technical constraints
-- Stakeholder requirements
+>- Stakeholder requirements
-- Time limitations
+>- Time limitations

 <br>